ceph/ceph/doc/cephadm/compatibility.rst

 Cephadm support remains under development for the following features:

-- ceph-exporter deployment
 - stretch mode integration
-- monitoring stack (moving towards prometheus service discover and providing TLS)
+- monitoring stack (moving towards Prometheus service discovery and providing TLS)
+- mgmt-gateway and oauth2 services
 - RGW multisite deployment support (requires lots of manual steps currently)
 - cephadm agent
+- multi-arch clusters (recommended to turn off mgr/cephadm/use_repo_digest for these currently)
+- SMB deployment

 If a cephadm command fails or a service stops running properly, see :ref:`cephadm-pause` for instructions on how to pause the Ceph cluster's